ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ###### *Figure 2: Execution Plan Graph for Several Lazy Transformations*

-We can see that the additional steps were added, and are ready to be executed upon collecting our object.
+We can see that the additional steps were added and are ready to be executed upon collecting our object.

 We can also view this same information in text format: